 I used to be a raging alcoholic.
-If you were to tell me twenty-five years ago that one day I’d have everything I ever dreamed of in life, I’d have laughed at you.
+If you told me twenty-six years ago that one day I’d have everything I ever dreamed of, I’d have called you a liar.
 This is not to say that my life today is perfect.
 Far from it.
 But that’s ok.
-Compared with my life before I stopped drinking, however, it’s like walking from a dark room into light.
+Compared with my life before I stopped drinking, it’s amazing.
 My life before was miserable.
 I was literally at the bottom.
 Suicidal.
 Then I heard the voice, listened, and believed.
 I know it might look like I’m trying to draw attention to myself–but I assure you, I’m not.
-I only share this stuff because somewhere out there someone else is hopeless.
+I only share this because somewhere out there someone else is hopeless.
+I know.
+Since originally publishing the post below in 2009, I’ve had dozens of people reach out to me with their story of hopelessness.
 This is a post for them.
-Beyond surrendering, I had nothing to do with my life changing the way it has.
-I got lucky.
-This isn’t a personal accomplishment.
-It’s a testament that when you are willing to show faith, amazing things happen.
-I am so blessed today and yes, I’ve received everything I ever dreamed of.
-All because I haven’t had a drink since the day I was given a second chance.
-Twenty-five years ago.

-I was hung over from the night before and was about to load up on more booze, but for some reason on this day a package store that I frequented often decided to ask me for an ID.
+I was hung over from the night before and was about to load up on more booze and planned on stepping in front of a train, but for some reason on this day the package store in Hell’s Kitchen that I frequented often decided to ask me for an ID.
 For a six-pack of beer.
 Three days before my 27th birthday.
-I didn’t have a valid ID however, as I’d succumbed to a nomadic lifestyle at that point– living in Northern NJ with no family, no friends, no money and no proper ID to buy beer.
+I didn’t have a valid ID, however, as I’d succumbed to a nomadic lifestyle at that point– living in and around NYC with no family, no friends, no money, and no proper ID to buy alcohol.
 I stormed out cursing the manager, and when I stepped into the sunlight–I was blinded.
 Literally.
-I shut my eyes, fell to my knees and heard the voice.
+I shut my eyes, fell to my knees, and heard the voice.
 It said, “My son you have another chance.”

-I don’t know how long I was on my knees out in front of that package store, but I was crying when I stood.
+I don’t know how long I was on my knees out in front of that package store, but I was crying when I finally stood.
 The ultimate surrender, as it turned out.
 It was early afternoon, and I went back to my bed at the rooming house and slept till the middle of the next day.

 I’ll spare you the gory details of my life before that point, but let me sum it up this way–from the time I was 17 until three days before my 27th birthday, I drank alcoholically and suffered the consequences.
 I honestly believed I’d be dead by the time I was 30, and had even explored early check out once.
 It was an enlightening disaster that continues to shape the man I am today.
-The fact that I turn 51 next week is a miracle.
+The fact that I turn 53 next week is a miracle.

-Twenty-five years ago God said to me, “My son, you have another chance.”
+Twenty-six years ago God said to me, “My son, you have another chance.”
 Boy, was He right.
-I’ve since learned that God’s no dummy.
+I’ve since learned that God is no dummy.
 As much as I try to control how things should be in my life, my knowledge about what’s best for me amounts to something like a pimple on God’s ass.
 Before my epiphany, I couldn’t stop drinking.
 Once I surrendered, the desire to drink was lifted.
 I trust God today.
 And by His grace, I don’t drink.
 That’s it.
 I’m no angel.
 And my reward for showing faith is living a life that’s more beautiful than I ever imagined.

 God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.